 There are many questions that often come up for new small business owners around offering guarantees – what kind, how long, am I risking too much by doing so, and even if they should offer them at all.

-In my business, I offer a guarantee on everything I sell.
-The guarantees for my products are slightly different than the guarantees I give for my 1:1 coaching and consulting services, but the one thing they have in common is this:
+In my business, I offer a guarantee on almost everything I sell (I don’t offer guarantees for my 1:1 coaching and consulting services as I can’t control what the client does or doesn’t do), and the one thing they have in common is this:

 Guarantees remove the risk from your buyer.